Contributing

 2. Nova's code follows the ECMAScript specification.
 When in doubt, read, copy, implement the specification.

-3. Testing is mainly based upon the test262 conformance suit.
+3. Testing is mainly based upon the test262 conformance suite.
 Updating conformance results needs to be done.

 More information is found below.